brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 13 bht.md

 # Ephesians 1:13 Commentary Help Text

 ## BHT:
-Believers, both Jews and Gentiles, have a part in Christ, as the gospel is not exclusive but inclusive.
-The sealing of the Holy Spirit is a result of their faith, confirming the favor of God upon them.
-The gospel, being the word of truth, is certain and trustworthy, leaving no room for doubt or deception.
-The sealing work of the Spirit goes beyond initial belief, bringing a full assurance of the promises and a complete transformation of the believer's soul.
+As Gentile Christians, you are not excluded from sharing in the prominence of Christ.
+The sealing by the Holy Spirit is a result of your belief in the gospel, confirming the favor of God.
+This is the fulfillment of the promise, the greatest triumph of His glory.
+It is through the Holy Spirit that our minds become firmly established in God's truth, enabling us to resist the temptations of Satan.
+You have been sealed with the assurance of the Holy Spirit, assuring you of receiving all the promises of God.

 ## Choicest Commentary Quotes:
 ### Henry Alford: